 Keywords alone aren’t enough for you to rank in search.
 Especially with Google, the aim is to present consumers with the most relevant content possible that provides real value.
 Hence, a random string of keywords won’t cut it.

 Experts agree that at least 300 words of worthwhile content that are comfortably sprinkled with useful keywords is a good benchmark.
-In terms of keyword density, aim for around two percent or less to avoid penalties.
+In terms of keyword density, you should target a density range of one to two percent per 100 words.
+In other words, in a 500-word post, your total number of keywords shouldn’t exceed five to ten placements.
+However, these ranges can vary across industries.

 Prioritize Mobile in Your Design

 We can’t say it enough, mobile matters.
 Mobile browsing has outperformed desktop usage both domestically and globally for years now.
+This means that for most businesses, people are coming to your website through a smartphone or tablet as opposed to a computer.
 If your website isn't optimized for mobile, you’re missing out on the ability to connect with people where they are.

 Creating an SEO-Friendly Website Doesn’t Have to be Difficult

-Prioritize SEO from the minute you begin a web design project.
-This can make the difference when you leverage your website as a lead generation tool.
+SEO shouldn’t be the last to-do on your web design checklist: incorporate it from the beginning of the design process to make sure that it’s implemented properly.
+It will make a big difference in creating a website that is a lead generation tool.
 While there are a variety of technical aspects that must be balanced, SEO-friendly web design doesn’t have to be a contentious or a difficult process.

 The Creative Momentum has always kept SEO central to our web development process and can help you create a website that supports your growth goals.